SRahm24/SRahm24.github.io/README.md

 - _**alias rb='sudo reboot'**_ - short command for easy reboots
 - _**alias ping='ping -c 5'**_ - very useful for wanting to test connectivity without realizing that you're about to unlease what seems to be an infinite # of packet requests
 - _**alias bestclass='echo codi's section is the best'**_ - testing aliases out; echos a statement that is probably true

+### End of Installation

+Hopefully, by following these instructions and a good enough prowess to use Google to resolve issues, you'll have successfully installed Arch Linux.
+It was definitely an interesting experience albeit one that is tough for newcomers to the Linux scene.